sporto/elm-tutorial/effects/effects.md

 ### port runner

 Finally, we take the signal produced by `taskSignal` and send it to a __port__.
-Without this our application wouldn't ran any Ajax requests.
+Without this our application wouldn't run any Ajax requests.

 ## Diagram